Shimin233/Python100days/Day6/Tuples and strings.md

 ```

 ## Update a tuple
 We can slice a tuple in order to insert, remove elements of a tuple.
-We can delete a whole tuple using `del`.
+We can delete a whole tuple using `del`; but it is rare to use `del`, as Python recognizes the (un)availability of a variable.
 ```
 temp=('me', 'you', 'she', 'he') temp=temp[:2]+('they',)+temp[2:] #update by assigning a new item to temp, thus update temp; here () and, both matter, due to one element here